 Can you link these approaches to any trend?
 Hint: compare the content of the session to evolution of financial operations of Cloud.
 The first example of cutting cloud costs is close to traditional Cloud cost management.
 Whereas, the second example of measuring the value, applies very much to FinOps.
 Is your organization capable of utilizing the value of cloud deployments instead of just focusing on cutting costs?

 That was the final session for me.
 Sadly, I had to skip final key note to catch my flight.
 The topic of the key note was: “The Poker Game of Life: Using Poker to Enhance Thinking and Decision Making!”.
-Would have been very intresting to the topic.
+Would have been very intresting to listen to the topic.

 So, that was the last part of the second day, and at the same time, the last day of the conference.
 There were many interesting topics, some of them futuristic but some of them very pragmatic.
 To put it into a nutshell, let my briefly summarize the output for the last part of the second day sessions: